Skip to Content

 While the culture of the countries in EPCOT, as well as the delicious EPCOT restaurants, make it a perfect destination for families, there are also some great EPCOT rides and attractions.
 In general, these rides aren’t necessarily thrill rides or scary rides, as you may find in other theme parks.
 But these rides are so memorable and are so much fun for the whole family to ride and enjoy.

-If you are planning a trip to Walt Disney World, make sure you include a visit to EPCOT in your plans.
+If you plan a trip to Walt Disney World, make sure you include a visit to EPCOT.
 Wondering which EPCOT rides to check out?
 Here’s our guide to EPCOT rides and attractions, including tips for your visit.

 When booking your Walt Disney World vacation, consider purchasing through our affiliate Get Away Today.
 They offer great prices on tickets and can book many hotels.